 The identification of trees from their leaves is a fascinating but sometimes frustrating pastime.
 The pictures on the opposite page are of the leaves of trees discussed in this issue.
 Before looking at the following key, see how many of the leaves you can identify.

-The following article appeared in a recent issue of The Emporia Gazette:
+The following article appeared in The Emporia Gazette:

 "An 'outdoor barn' will be planted in Southwest Kansas next spring to demonstrate how trees and shrubs can protect livestock during severe storms.